Accounting Services

 ALLOWABLE EXPENDITURES

 The cost items listed in this section are some of the more common costs involved on sponsored programs at the LSUHSC-NO and are provided as guidance only.
 Failure to mention a particular item of cost is not intended to imply that it is either allowable or unallowable.
 For expenditures that are used to support multiple projects, those projects should normally be charged an appropriate amount based on use to the extent practical.
-For a list of common expenditures, and whether they should be charged directly or indirectly to Federally sponsored programs, see "Direct versus Indirect Quick Reference" (Attachment B).
-If you have any questions about the allowability of any cost on your project, please contact the Office of Sponsored Programs.
+For a list of common expenditures, and whether they should be charged directly or indirectly to federally sponsored programs, see "Direct versus Indirect Quick Reference" (end of policy).
+If you have questions about the allowability of any cost on your project, please contact the Office of Sponsored Programs.
+The following are referenced in § 200.420 Considerations for selected items of cost.

 Costs for alumni activities are unallowable.